Peckmore/Journey/README.md

 </div>

-When considered more closely, we can see that network graphs offer a level of complexity beyond the needs of this project; multiple links between nodes, multiple parent nodes, and two-way relationships are some of the features that can be achieved with a network graph that are beyond our requirements.
+When considered more closely, we can see that network graphs offer a level of complexity beyond the needs of this project; multiple links between nodes, and multiple parent nodes are some of the features that can be achieved with a network graph that are beyond our requirements.

-Further, the typical arrangement for a network graph, as shown in the diagram above, is not effective at visually relaying the chronology of nodes - it is hard to see in the diagram which node comes first, as there is no natural visual starting point, and the "random" nature of the layout does not asist the user visually in determing how links were followed.
+Further, the typical arrangement for a network graph, as shown in the diagram above, is not effective at visually relaying the chronology of nodes - it is hard to see in the diagram which node comes first, as there is no natural visual starting point, and the "random" nature of the layout does not asist the user visually in determing how links have been followed.

 Instead, the visualisation has a stronger focus on the relationships between nodes.
 Given that our requirements are to illustrate the users browsing "flow", moving from one page to the next, we can see that _network graphs_ are not the appropriate visualisation for this project.